lh1858/lh1858msu/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Instructor of Supply Chain Management
+role: Faculty of Supply Chain Management

 # Organizations/Affiliations to show in About widget
 organizations: